PaloAltoNetworks/terraform-ansible-intro/docs/ansible-lab.md

 ## Task 2 - Basic Network Config

-Using a text editor such as **vim**, **emacs**, or **nano** edit the file called `inventory`.
-This file will contains a list of hosts that Ansible will communicate with during execution.
+Create a new file called `inventory` with your text editor.
+This file will contains a list of hosts and host groups that Ansible will communicate with during execution.

-Replace the value `127.0.0.1` with the external IP address of your VM-Series instance.
+Copy the following text into the `inventory` file but replace the value `127.0.0.1` with the external IP address of your VM-Series instance.

 ```yml
 [fw]
 127.0.0.1
 ```

 Next, create the file `vars.yml` and add the following valiables.
-Fill in the blanks with the appropriate values from your VM-Series instance.
+Fill in the empty quotes with the appropriate values from your VM-Series instance.

 ```yml
 ip_address: ''